 Context

-Designing Data-Intensive Applications
+Designing Data-Intensive Applications, 2nd Edition

-A foundational source on consistency, replication and engineering trade-offs in distributed systems.
+A foundational source on consistency, replication, and engineering trade-offs in distributed systems.

-Why this section matters
+Why this chapter matters

-Consistency always competes with latency and availability
+Consistency is usually bought with latency and availability

-Distributed design mistakes scale with system growth
+Distributed design mistakes grow with the workload

 Step 1

-Define critical invariants and consistency boundaries
+Define invariants and consistency boundaries

 Step 2